For many reasons opioid use disorder is often a serious condition:

 Related Pages

-Clinical pearls on prescribing buprenorphine (Suboxone®): Part one
+Clinical pearls on prescribing buprenorphine (Suboxone®)

-Clinical pearls about prescribing buprenorphine (Suboxone®): Part two
+Clinical pearls about prescribing buprenorphine: Part Two

 News: July 7, 2016.
 Buprenorphine prescribing limit raised significantly